 Stockholder and Securities Matters.
 Since May 31, 2011, several related stockholder derivative suits were filed in the Santa Clara County Superior Court ("California Derivative Litigation") and the U.S. District Court for the Northern District of California ("Federal Derivative Litigation") purportedly on behalf of the Company against certain officers and directors of the Company and third parties.
 The California Derivative Litigation was filed by plaintiffs Cinotto, Lassoff, Zucker, and Koo, and consolidated under the caption In re Yahoo!
 Inc. Derivative Shareholder Litigation on June 24, 2011 and September 12, 2011.
 The Federal Derivative Litigation was filed by plaintiffs Salzman, Tawila, and Iron Workers Mid-South Pension Fund and consolidated under the caption In re Yahoo!
 Inc. Shareholder Derivative Litigation on October 3, 2011.
 The plaintiffs allege breaches of fiduciary duties, corporate waste, mismanagement, abuse of control, unjust enrichment, misappropriation of corporate assets, or contribution, and seek damages, equitable relief, disgorgement, and corporate governance changes in connection with Alibaba Group's restructuring of its subsidiary Alipay.com Co., Ltd. ("Alipay") and related disclosures.
-On June 7, 2012, the courts approved stipulations staying the California Derivative Litigation pending resolution of the Federal Derivative Litigation, and deferring the Federal Derivative Litigation was stayed pending resolution of the appeal filed by the plaintiffs in the related stockholder class actions, which now has concluded as described below.
-The Company plans to file a motion to dismiss the Federal Derivative Litigation.
+On June 7, 2012, the courts approved stipulations staying the California Derivative Litigation pending a ruling on the motion to dismiss filed by the defendants in the related stockholder class actions, which are discussed below.
+The Federal Derivative Litigation was stayed pending resolution of the appeal filed by the plaintiffs in the related stockholder class actions, which now has concluded as described below.
+The Company has filed a motion to dismiss the Federal Derivative Litigation.